 No matter what your situation is, one thing is true:

+If the company culture isn’t a good fit, you’ll never be totally content.
 You’ll never find yourself reaching your productivity potential.
 You’ll never be satisfied.

 So search for a company that has values and goals that align well with yours.
 That way, you and your company can grow together.